 Only certain assistive devices can be carried in the aircraft cabin – such as walking canes and crutches.

-Some assistive devices cannot be carried in the aircraft cabin at all – this includes wheelchairs, non-collapsible walking frames/rollators and hiking sticks and poles.
+Some assistive devices cannot be carried in the aircraft cabin at all – this includes wheelchairs and non-collapsible walking frames/rollators.
+These items will need to be checked in.

 If you’re travelling with oxygen, please visit our travel oxygen page.